KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 #### Chassis piston rod
 The chassis piston rod is a children of the chassis piston cylinder and its origin is assumed to be at **E'**.
 It is connected to the boom at **E** with a hinge joint in the **Y** direction.
-Note that this induces a closed loop kinematics.
+Note that this induces a closed-loop kinematic chain.

 Below is the Cartesian coordinates of the important points of the chassis piston rod in its reference position.